Wanted Dead or a Wild by Hacksaw Gaming — Full Review

 The game introduced Hacksaw's signature DuelReels mechanic — a trademarked feature that has since appeared in multiple subsequent Hacksaw titles.
 When a VS Symbol lands and participates in a winning combination, it expands to fill the entire reel as Wild, with two outlaw characters dueling to determine a random multiplier from 2x to 100x.

-What makes Wanted Dead or a Wild fundamentally different from Pragmatic Play's scatter-pays games (Gates of Olympus, Sweet Bonanza, Sugar Rush) is the payline-based architecture.
+What makes Wanted Dead or a Wild fundamentally different from Pragmatic Play's tumble-based games (Gates of Olympus, Sweet Bonanza, Sugar Rush) is the payline-based architecture.
 Instead of 8+ symbols anywhere on a grid, wins require 3-5 matching symbols on specific paylines.
 The DuelReels mechanic compensates for this narrower win structure by turning entire reels Wild with multipliers that can reach 100x.

 The game offers three distinct bonus modes, each with different risk/reward profiles and buy-in costs — a design approach unique in this comparison.
 Where most slots have one bonus with one mechanic, Wanted Dead or a Wild gives players a choice between Sticky Wilds (80x), enhanced DuelReels (200x), and a two-phase collection + showdown (400x).